abkolan/abkolan.github.io/_posts/2015-03-08-here-we-go-again.md

 categories: jekyll blog
 ---

 Alright after a *long* hiatus, I'm back to blogging again.
-I am hoping that this blog would serve as a journal of note to self that help me understand few concepts clearly.
+I am hoping that this blog would serve as a journal of notes to selves that help me understand few concepts clearly.

 The blog is powered by [Jekyll](http://jekyllrb.com/).
 Jekyll is a simple, blog-aware, static site generator written in Ruby.
 All the posts are written in [markdown](http://daringfireball.net/projects/markdown/), like [the one](https://raw.githubusercontent.com/abkolan/abkolan.github.io/master/README.md) you are reading.
 If you have posted on sites like [reddit](http://reddit.com) or [stackoverflow](http://stackoverflow), you already know what markdown is.
 These markdown files are then committed to your repo and Bob's your uncle - your post is published.
 Unlike wordpress there is no database.